Steffeeeen1234/MillControl/README.md

 ![SelectTimeWeightDirect](./Assets/pictures/timeWeightDirect_L.png)

 ##### single selection
-Every time / weight has its own side.
-With one click this site will be startet.
+Every time or weight mode has its own site.
+With one click this site will be started.
 In the direct mode ("start") will start the mill until another click stopps the mill, hold (the hold function also does something.
 But not clear what.).

 ###### Portrait mode
 ![SelectTimeWeightDirect](./Assets/pictures/scaleDirect_P.png)